-As all relapsed or refractory DLBCL patients to be treated have been exposed to anti-CD20 treatment before, the majority will likely have low circulating B cell levels due to residual effects of prior anti-CD20 therapy, before treatment with obinutuzumab.
+As all relapsed or refractory DLBCL patients to be treated have been exposed to anti-CD20 treatment before, the majority will likely have low levels of circulating B cells due to residual effects of prior anti-CD20 therapy, before treatment with obinutuzumab.
 Therefore, the animal model without prior rituximab (or other anti-CD20) treatment may not fully reflect the clinical context.